local-first-web/auth/README.md

 ## How it works

-This library uses a conflict-free replicated state container based on a **signature chain** (provided by the [CRDX](https://github.com/herbcaudill/crdx) library) to manage team membership, permissions, and authentication.
+This library uses a conflict-free replicated state container based on an **encrypted hash graph** (provided by the [CRDX](https://github.com/herbcaudill/crdx) library) to manage team membership, permissions, and authentication.

-All changes to the team's membership and permissions are recorded on the signature chain as a sequence of **signed** and **hash-chained** actions.
+All changes to the team's membership and permissions are recorded on the graph as a sequence of **signed** and **hash-chained** actions.

 ![](./docs/img/sigchain-med.png)

-Every team member keeps a complete replica of the signature chain and can validate other members' actions independently.
+Every team member keeps a complete replica of the graph and can validate other members' actions independently.
 All **authorizations** can be traced back to the root action, created by the team's founding member.
 The chain thereby builds a **tamper-proof, distributed web of trust**.

-The team's signature chain also acts as a self-contained certificate authority or **public key infrastructure** (PKI) solution.
+The team's graph also acts as a self-contained certificate authority or **public key infrastructure** (PKI) solution.
 At any point in time we calculate the team's current state from it, which includes each member's public keys, as well as their status and roles.
 This allows us to provide **authenticated and encrypted peer-to-peer connections** between members.